Couple signing a prenup

 A prenuptial agreement can play a role in how your assets are allocated after you die, but it is not a replacement for an estate plan.
 A will defines who inherits your property after your death, end-of-life decisions, and funeral arrangements.
 These are aspects of your life that a prenuptial agreement may not be able to define.

 Should your will or your spouse's will conflict with a prenuptial agreement, it could lead to a legal battle in the case of a death.
-The Family Law Firm of Donna J. Smiedt in Arlington, TX, can review both your partner's estate plans and your own while drafting your prenuptial agreement to avoid these disputes.
+Harris Cook Law - Family Law Division in Arlington, TX, can review both your partner's estate plans and your own while drafting your prenuptial agreement to avoid these disputes.

 "You Can't Go Wrong